 Students can view their advisor in Navigate or via the HUB Student Center.
 A complete listing of advising offices by major can also be found by using the Advising Directory.

 Academic advising is an integral part of the university’s commitment to helping all students complete their undergraduate degree in four years.
-Advisors across campus guide students in all aspect of the university’s Finish in 4 initiative.
+Advisors across campus guide students in all aspects of the university’s Finish in 4 initiative.

 In addition to reviewing the Information for Parents we recommend you browse the entire Undergraduate Academic Advisement website.